-Courtesy Frasca Food & Wine, Boulder, CO
+Courtesy of Frasca Food & Wine, Boulder, Colorado

 Frasca is the brainchild of Bobby Stuckey, MS, and Chef Lachlan Mackinnon-Patterson.
 The eatery offers cuisine and wine from Italy’s Friuli-Venezia Giulia region, and it’s one of the state’s most acclaimed restaurants.
 This rack of lamb served with Brussels sprouts and beets is a surprisingly easy main course to prepare, and its elegance makes for a holiday dinner to remember.

 - 2 racks of lamb (8 bones each), Frenched

 - Salt and pepper, to taste

 Heat oven to 425˚F. Place oven-safe rack on baking sheet.
 Rub lamb with olive oil, and season with salt and pepper.
 Score “X”s into fatty side of lamb with a sharp knife.
 Truss lamb with kitchen twine, if desired.

 Place lamb on rack, fat side up.
 Slide herb sprigs under racks.

 Roast for 17–20 minutes, then drop temperature to 325˚F. For medium-rare lamb, cook 15–25 minutes more, or until internal temperature measured with meat thermometer reaches 115˚F. Let rest 10 minutes, or until internal temperature reaches 125˚F. Slice racks into 2-bone chops.
 Serve drizzled with gremolata.
 Serves 8.